 Welcome to SWIMWAY Wadden Sea

-The Wadden Sea is the largest tidal flats system in the world, where natural processes proceed largely undisturbed.
-The UNESCO World Heritage property extends along the coasts of Denmark, Germany and the Netherlands.
-In the framework of the Trilateral Wadden Sea Cooperation (TWSC), Denmark, Germany and the Netherlands take on the responsibility of preserving this irreplaceable ecosystem for the benefit of present and future generations.
+The Wadden Sea is the world's largest tidal flats system, where natural processes continue largely undisturbed.
+This UNESCO World Heritage property stretches along the coasts of Denmark, Germany, and the Netherlands.
+Within the framework of the Trilateral Wadden Sea Cooperation (TWSC), these three countries share the responsibility of safeguarding this unique and irreplaceable ecosystem for present and future generations.

-The Wadden Sea ecosystem holds important habitats for fish species - at least at some parts of their life stages.
-Yet, populations of many fish species in the Wadden Sea have declined in recent decades.
+The Wadden Sea provides essential habitats for many fish species - at least during key stages of their life cycles.
+However, populations of many fish species in the Wadden Sea have declined in recent decades, highlighting the need for coordinated conservation efforts.

 Fish conservation

-Already in 2010, Danish, Dutch and German fish experts developed conservation objectives for fish - the so-called Trilateral Fish Targets in the Wadden Sea Plan.
+In 2010, Danish, Dutch, and German experts within the trilateral Expert Group Swimway (EG-Swimway, former Working Group WG-Swimway) developed joint conservation objectives for fish - known as the Trilateral Fish Targets, which were incorporated into the Wadden Sea Plan.

-Fish experts conduct a regular assessment of the trilateral targets in the Wadden Sea Quality Status Report (QSR).
-An overarching target for fish conservation in the Wadden Sea was described by authors of the 2017 QSR thematic report on fish:
+Progress towards these targets is regularly assessed through the Wadden Sea Quality Status Report (QSR).
+An overarching ambition and target for fish conservation in the Wadden Sea was defined in the 2017 QSR thematic report on fish:

 There should be no human-induced bottlenecks in the Wadden Sea for fish populations or their ecosystem functions (Tulp et al, 2017)

-A trilateral Expert Group Swimway (EG-Swimway, former Working Group, WG-Swimway) is working on improving the situation for fish in the Wadden Sea (see organisational structure of Trilateral Wadden Sea Cooperation).
-This goal is to be achieved by fostering trilateral collaboration on the implementation of the trilateral fish targets and to provide an overarching SWIMWAY approach as umbrella for initiatives related to achieving the targets according to the Swimway Vision Action Programme.
+A trilateral Expert Group Swimway is working on improving the situation for fish in the Wadden Sea (see organisational structure of Trilateral Wadden Sea Cooperation).
+This goal is to be achieved by strengthening trilateral collaboration in implementing the Trilateral Fish Targets and by advancing the SWIMWAY approach - an overarching framework that brings together initiatives under the Swimway Vision Action Programme.

 SWIMWAY Wadden Sea